samkrichard/deckify/README.md

 # Deckify

-**Deckify** is a modular, open-source control and automation framework for Elgato StreamDeck devices, with powerful profile support and flexible integration starting with Spotify.
+**Deckify** is a modular, open-source control and automation framework for Elgato StreamDeck devices, written in Python and compatible with Windows, macOS, and Linux.
+It features powerful profile support and flexible integrations, starting with Spotify.

 ## Features